Apiki/operations-challenge-for-trainees/README.md

 ## Instructions

 1. Make the fork of this repository and make a branch with your name and surname. (ex: fulano-dasilva)
-2. After finish, make a Pull Request.
+2. After finishing, make the Pull Request.
-3. Wait for any contributor to do a code review.
+3. Wait for some contributor to make the code review.